martinsolent/figma/docs/sharing/child_5.md

 ---
 layout: default
-title: Share Your Prototype
+title: Testing on a device
 parent: Sharing
 nav_order: 6
 ---

 {: .no_toc }

-# Share Your Prototype
+# Testing on a device
 You have made your Prototype and it time to share and use it in a UX testing session.

 1. Select the first screen (Frame) of your Prototype